ng-Classic/ng-classic/aio/content/guide/content-projection.md

     Prior to this step, your application has a component that instantiates a template when certain conditions are met.
     You've also created a directive that provides a reference to that template.
-    In this last step, the `@ContentChild` decorator instructs Angular Classicto instantiate the template in the designated component.
+    In this last step, the `@ContentChild` decorator instructs Angular Classic to instantiate the template in the designated component.

     <div class="alert is-helpful">